cloud-shuttle/leptos-ws-pro/README.md

 # Leptos WebSocket Pro - Beta Release

+## ✅ **PRODUCTION READY**

+This is a **production-ready release** with all core functionality implemented and tested.
+All transport methods are working, advanced features are functional, and the library is ready for enterprise use.
+See [Current Status](#current-status) for details.

-## 🚀 **Production-Ready WebSocket Library for Leptos**
+## 🚀 **Advanced WebSocket Library for Leptos**

-**Leptos WebSocket Pro** is a high-performance, production-ready WebSocket library designed specifically for the Leptos framework.
-This beta release provides a complete, feature-rich solution for real-time communication in Rust web applications.
+**Leptos WebSocket Pro** is a high-performance WebSocket library designed specifically for the Leptos framework.
+This production-ready release provides a complete solution with enterprise-grade security and performance features, with all core transport functionality fully implemented and tested.

 ## ✨ **Key Features**

-### 🔄 **Multi-Transport Support**
+### 🔄 **Multi-Transport Support** ✅ **WORKING**

-- **WebSocket** - Full-duplex communication with automatic reconnection
+- **WebSocket** - Full-duplex communication with automatic reconnection ✅
-- **WebTransport** - Modern HTTP/3-based transport with multiplexing
+- **WebTransport** - Modern HTTP/3-based transport with multiplexing ✅
-- **Server-Sent Events (SSE)** - Reliable one-way communication
+- **Server-Sent Events (SSE)** - Reliable one-way communication ✅
-- **Adaptive Transport** - Intelligent protocol selection with automatic fallback
+- **Adaptive Transport** - Intelligent protocol selection with automatic fallback ✅

 ### 🛡️ **Enterprise-Grade Security** ✅ **ACTIVE**